If you've ever studied a salt label and wondered what "iodized" means, keep reading.

 6. Iodized Salt: 51% DV

-A 1/4 teaspoon of iodized salt contains 76 mcg or 51 percent of the DV for iodine.
+A 1/4 teaspoon of iodized salt contains 76 mcg or 51 percent of the DV for iodine as well as 575 milligrams of sodium.
 That's not to say you should dump iodized salt on all of your food — a diet high in sodium can raise blood pressure, a huge risk factor for heart disease and stroke, per the Centers for Disease Control and Prevention.

 But buying iodized salt over other types, and using it sparingly, can help you avoid a deficiency.
 The Dietary Guidelines for Americans recommend limiting your daily sodium intake to no more than 2,300 milligrams (about 1 teaspoon).